 Once every character (player or non-player) has expended all of their actions, it is time to end the current turn.
 The Judge will use this time to take stock of the action at hand, and determine if another turn of activity is necessary or if the action is done for the moment.
 He or she will also use this opportunity to introduce any events or changes in the situation as it currently exists.

-Various forms of hand to hand fighting, slugfest combat is resolved with one's Fighting (off) score.
-In order to engage in hand to hand, or melee combat, two characters must be generally adjacent - in other words, very, very close.
+Various forms of hand-to-hand fighting, slugfest combat is resolved with one's Fighting (off) score.
+To engage in hand-to-hand, or melee combat, two characters must be generally adjacent - in other words, very, very close.
 Sometimes certain techniques will allow a character to engage non-adjacent characters in melee (the elongation power, ridiculously long melee weapons), but normally this isn't an issue.

-A white result indicates a miss, which means you did not connect with your punch, kick or whatever.
+A white result indicates a miss, which means you did not connect with your punch, kick, or whatever.
 A green roll means you hit, and can then determine how much damage you inflicted.
-A yellow result is as per a green hit, adding the potential of a Slam - physically knocking the foe about.
+A yellow result acts per a green hit, adding the potential of a Slam - physically knocking the foe about.
 A red roll also behaves per a green hit, with the added possibility of inflicting a Stun result on one's foe.

 This assumes the target of such attacks is not attempting to avoid them.
 Melee combatants may attempt to either evade or weave against blunt attacks, which will either prevent them from connecting or apply negative Column Shifts to hit.
 Alternately, they may try to block the damage, taking the hit and using their Strength against its incoming harm (on top of any other protection they may have access to).